This was the second part of Christmas Session 1, but it's so big it deserved its own page!

 You know you can spend too much on others, even with the right motives.
 If you love giving more than receiving it's a Biblical principle - but the buying can become the god, not God himself.

 What about buying stuff that's a bit dodgy like CDs?
-I am massively into rap and God has gifted me in music.
-I love it.
-I once compiled a CD and one track was by Talib Kweli & HiTek called 'Move Something'.
+I once compiled a CD and one track was by rappers Talib Kweli & HiTek called 'Move Something'.
 We loved the track but God convicted me that we shouldn't be putting this on the CD due to the language in it so we took it off.
-Should I even have this CD??
+Should I even have this CD?
+Where do we draw the line?
+Should we download mp3s and not pay?
+No!

 How does this apply to you?
 What about Eminem, Black Eyed Peas or other commercial rap artists?
 What about the bad language?
-You can sometimes get clean versions but you know that the content of the lyrics is real bad.
-And anyways you usually know when they're cutting the words and know what words it's replacing.
+You can sometimes get clean versions but you know that the content of the lyrics is usually pretty bad.
+You know when they're cutting the words and know what words it's replacing.
 So what do you do?
 I think it's between you and God.
 But don't do anything to damage your faith - or anyone else's faith, especially if they're younger or been a Christian a short time.
+Christian rap is as outstanding (if not better) than much of the 'secular' rap available.
+See sphereofhiphop.com or other places.

 So what does the Bible say?